spring-media/preact-marquee/README.md

 - Default: `12`

 ### startAnimationAfterInMs
- The time after which the animation begins.
+ The time (in milliseconds) after which the animation begins.

 - Type: Number
 - Default: `1500`